 The only natural history museum in the region encompassing southwestern Idaho, southeastern Oregon and northern Nevada, the Orma J. Smith Museum of Natural History is the premier resource for environmental and natural history education in the region.
 The Museum is listed in the "30 Most Amazing Higher Education Natural History Museums" list compiled by Best College Reviews.
-The Museum’s extensive collections and programs support the education of The College of Idaho students and the general public.
+The Museum’s extensive collections and programs support the education of The College of Idaho students and the general public, as well as numerous research activities.

 The Museum is located in the basement of Boone Hall on The College of Idaho campus in Caldwell, Idaho.
 It is open to the public Friday afternoons and one Saturday a month for workdays and public research seminars.
 It may also be open for special events and by appointment.
 Click here to see the Museum calendar.